rainbowd-ash/computersound_portfolio/notebook.md

+## 2024 11 15
+Next steps:
+* Finish wah effect
+* do some research on effects library so I don't have to implement them all by hand
+* make an effects stacker (something that will run a wav through a bunch of effects in a row)
+* presets for the effects stacker - instead of having it be a complicated command line thing, hardcode a couple presets

 ## 2024 11 8
 GREAT IDEA ALERT: make a mosquito noise generator that can I can overlay onto a track